malloc47/malloc47.github.com/_posts/2021-09-12-dashboard-transit.md

 GTFS is quite normalized so there isn't an obvious self-contained single entity we can read that will let us drive everything in our dashboard.
-Combing through the GTFS entities, there is noticeably a sizable number that are not relevant to displaying transit times at chosen stations.
+Combing through the GTFS entities, there is noticeably a sizable number that are not relevant to displaying transit times at a chosen station.
 Removing entities related to fare calculation, pathing, language translation, station layout, and so forth, the resulting trimmed-down ERD looks like: